SolaceLabs/pubsubplus-cf-dev/README.md

 * VERY IMPORTANT: enable routing so communication can work between your hosting computer and the VMs, one of these should work for you.
  - bosh-lite/bin/add-route
  - bosh-lite/bin/add-route.bat

+_Without enabled routing, the VMs will not be able to communicate.
+You will have re-run the add-route* scripts if you reboot your computer_

 ### The Solace Pivotal Tile